Saint Petersburg Metro: 1820-1917: Early planning

-First phase construction, abandonment, and opening
+1938-1945: First phase construction and World War II

 In 1938, the question of building a metro for St Petersburg (by then renamed to Leningrad), resurfaced at the initiative of Alexei Kosygin, Chairman of the Executive Committee of the Leningrad City Soviets of Working People's Deputies.
-Ivan Zubkov, an engineer who for his work was later to become a Hero of Socialist Labour was appointed the first director for the metro construction.
-The initial project was designed by the Moscow institute 'Metrogiprotrans', but on 21 January 1941 'Construction Directorate № 5 of the People's Commissariat' was founded as a body to specifically oversee the design and construction of the Leningrad Metro.
+Ivan Zubkov, an engineer who for his work was later to become a Hero of Socialist Labour, was appointed the first director for the metro construction.
+The project was designed by the Moscow institute 'Metrogiprotrans', but on 21 January 1941 'Construction Directorate № 5 of the People's Commissariat' was founded as a body to specifically oversee the design and construction of the Leningrad Metro.
 By April 1941, 34 shafts for the initial phase of construction had been finished.

-During the Second World War, construction work was frozen due to severe lack of funding, manpower and equipment.
-At this time, many of the metro construction workers were employed in the construction and repair of railheads and other objects vital to the besieged city.
-Zubkov died in 1944, having never seen the opening of the metro.
+During World War II, construction work was halted due to severe lack of funding, manpower and equipment.
+At this time, many of the metro construction workers were employed in the construction and repair of railheads during the Siege of Leningrad.
+Zubkov died in 1944.